Delayed phase mixing in the self-gravitating Galactic disc: Simulations

-We evaluate the amplitude of the perturbing force by averaging the square of the vertical force, $F_{z, \mathrm{pert}}^2 (R, \phi, z=0, t)$, over azimuth.
-The first panel of Fig.\ref{fig:Fz} shows the amplitude of Sgr's perturbation.
-As we saw in Fig.\ref{fig:Fz_8kpc}, Sgr perturbs the disc during short time intervals around the pericentre passages.
+While Fig.~\ref{fig:Fz_8kpc} illustrates both the amplitude and direction (i.e. positive or negative) of the vertical perturbation along a ring at $R=8$~kpc, Fig.~\ref{fig:Fz} focuses on the amplitudes alone and presents it as a function of radius and time.
+We evaluated the amplitude by averaging the square of the vertical force, $F_{z, \mathrm{pert}}^2 (R, \phi, z=0, t)$, over azimuth.
+The first panel of Fig.\ref{fig:Fz} shows the amplitude of the Sgr perturbation.
+As we saw in Fig.\ref{fig:Fz_8kpc}, Sgr perturbs the disc during short time intervals around the pericentric passages.
 The influence of Sgr begins earlier and continues longer in the outer galaxy than in the inner galaxy.
-The map exhibits a narrow gap at $t=-0.05$~Gyr, when Sgr crosses the disc and, therefore, $F_{z, \mathrm{Sgr}}$ becomes zero.
+The map exhibits a narrow gap at $t=-0.05$~Gyr, when Sgr crosses the disc, and therefore, $F_{z, \mathrm{Sgr}}$ becomes zero.
 The second panel of the figure shows the same map for the DM wake.
-The amplitude of the wake starts to increase at $t\sim0$, reaches the maximum at $t\sim0.1$~Gyr, and then decreases slowly.
+The amplitude of the wake starts to increase at $t\sim0$, reaches maximum at $t\sim0.1$~Gyr, and then decreases slowly.
 After reaching a minimum at $t\sim 0.4$~Gyr, it starts to increase again and becomes almost constant from $t\sim0.5$~Gyr.
-In general, the DM halo response to a satellite galaxy can be decomposed into the dynamical friction wake and the collective response \citep[see e.g. ][]{2021ApJ...919..109G}.
+In general, the DM halo response to a satellite galaxy can be decomposed into the dynamical friction wake and the collective response (see Appendix~\ref{appendix:potential_models} and \citealt{2021ApJ...919..109G}).
 The dynamical friction wake is a transient overdensity located behind the satellite along its orbit, while the collective response manifests as a large-scale dipole asymmetry in the DM halo that persists for a longer duration.
 In our model, the peak at $t\sim0.1$~Gyr and the subsequent long-lived component are attributed to the dynamical friction wake and the collective response, respectively.
-The third panel shows the ratio of the Sgr's force to the wake's force.
-The impact of Sgr's main body is confined in short time intervals around the pericentre passages, while the wake's perturbation dominates during most of the time between the pericentre passages. \citet{2021MNRAS.507.2825G} also analysed the force fields of the Sgr and the DM wake in the $N$-body model simulated by \citet{2018MNRAS.481..286L}.
-Consistent with our model, the force profile of Sgr exhibits high-amplitude spikes around pericentre passages, whereas the DM force evolves more gradually.
+The third panel shows the ratio of the Sgr force to the wake force.
+The impact of the Sgr main body is confined in short time intervals around the pericentric passages, while the wake perturbation dominates during most of the time between the pericentric passages. \citet{2021MNRAS.507.2825G} also analysed the force fields of the Sgr and the DM wake in the $N$-body model simulated by \citet{2018MNRAS.481..286L}.
+Consistent with our model, the force profile of Sgr exhibits high-amplitude spikes around pericentric passages, whereas the DM force evolves more gradually.